AnnaAxelsson051/Coding-Collaboration-Finder/README.md

 ## Description

-This application enables individuals and teams to create accounts or log in and search for new people to collaborate on coding projects with.
-Members fill out a form with name, working name, description and image of a project they are building or planning on building - or a project they would like to collaborate on.
-Members can swipe / browse amongst other member profiles and start chats if there is a mutual project interest.
-For this project MongoDB is used for data storeage and user passwords are encrypted.
-Cookies were added to simplify application useage / login for the users.
+This platform allows individuals and teams to register, log in, and explore potential coding collaborators.
+Users provide project details such as name/working title, description, and an image for ongoing or planned projects they wish to build or collaborate on.
+Members can easily browse through profiles, initiating chats when mutual project interests align.
+Leveraging MongoDB for data storage and encrypted user passwords, the application enhances security and utilizes cookies to streamline user login and usage.

 ---